Printing and f-strings

 That’s a little bit better, but we’ve still got too many numbers!
 We can use more advanced features of f-strings to format the number of decimal places - let’s imagine we want the number to two decimal places.

 That’s much better!
-Here we’ve used a format specifier to tell Python that delta_G is float which we want to represent with either
+Here we’ve used a format specifier to tell Python that delta_G is float that we want to represent as either

-- A string with two decimal places using the
+1. A string with two decimal places using the :.2f specifier.

-:.2fspecifier. - A string with three significant figures using the
+2. A string with three significant figures using the :.3g specifier.

-In both cases Python has done the “rounding” for us.
+In both cases Python has done the “rounding” for us when printing the variable, but has not “rounded” the variable itself.

 Always use f-strings and format specifiers when you want to show data to a certain number of decimal places (or significant figures).
 Never use a rounding function - these are prone to errors and is unneccessary.

-There are different format specifiers for different types, and lots of ways of manipulating information using identifiers.
+There are different format specifiers for different types, and lots of ways of manipulating information using identifiers - remembering the above table will get you most of the way there, but you can find out more about the different format specifiers and identifiers in the Python documentation.

 We can go one step further and use some unicode characters to make this the perfect print statement.